Network Independent Encryption

 Senetas hardware has set the standard for secure Layer 2 encryption for many years.
 However, as networks have evolved to become increasingly virtualised and borderless, there is greater demand to add encryption security at Layers 3 and 4.

-The exponential growth in Cloud-enabled services and applications has seen organisations’ data networks become increasingly multi-Layer, particularly in the use of Layers 2 and 3 (Ethernet and Internet).
+The exponential growth in Cloud-enabled services and applications has seen organisations’ data networks become increasingly multi-Layer, particularly in the use of Layers 2, 3 and 4 (Ethernet, Internet Protocol and Transport Layers).

 Concurrent, Policy-Based Encryption

 With the launch of the CV Series virtualised encryption solution in 2018, Senetas introduced the concept of concurrent, policy-based Network Independent Encryption to meet the evolving needs of today’s multi-Layer networks.

 The CV Series enables strong and flexible encryption security across Layers 2, 3 and 4.
 Centralised management, provided by the Senetas CM7 management application, makes it easy to apply policy settings that meet the varying requirements of multi-Layer networks.

 Senetas provides a range of end-to-end encryption solutions that are interoperable and support all topologies; providing organisation-wide data protection.

 CN Series hardware provides high-assurance encryption of core IT and network infrastructure data in motion, while CV Series virtualised encryption offers the optimal solution for customers seeking to protect virtualised CPE and WAN infrastructure, all the way to the virtual edge.